FAQ

 Q: What is the cost of a session?

-A: The average cost of an individual session is $150, which is typically 50 minutes in length.
-Couple sessions are typically $150 and can be more depending on time involved.
+A: The average cost of an individual session with a Licensed Professional Counselor is $200, which is typically 50 minutes in length.
+Sessions with a Licensed Professional Counselor Associate range between $130 and $200.
+Couple sessions are typically $200 and can be more depending on time involved.

 Q: What is the cost of testing?